 That said, no amount of exercise or dieting can remove fat from specific areas of your body–you can only decrease the total amount of fat that you carry.
 To put it another way, “spot reduction” isn’t possible.
 In order to aide in the reduction of these pockets of fat, science has now developed a number of new devices and technologies aimed at improving the body.

 Some of the most exciting advances we are seeing today in aesthetic medicine is in the area of body contouring and fat reduction.
 While you may not be able to “spot treat” with a regular gym routine, there are a multitude of new options becoming available — both surgical and otherwise — for removing localized pockets of fat that don’t respond to traditional diet and exercise.

 There are also non-surgical,non-invasive ways to get rid of fat.
-Light energy, radiofrequency energy, and mechanical massage have all been used to effectively dissolve unwanted fat found deep under the surface of the skin, all without an incision.
-Ultrasound technology is one such technology undergoing clinical testing right now, with early results showing great promise.
-If tests continue to show positive results, ultrasound treatments may become available in the United States in just a few years.
+Light energy, radiofrequency energy, freezing and mechanical massage have all been used to effectively dissolve unwanted fat found deep under the surface of the skin, all without an incision.
+Examples of some of todays most popular non-invasive treatments include CoolSculpting, Liposonix and UltraShape.

 The invasive options include such major surgical procedures as liposuction, tummy tucks and buttocks lifts.
 These procedures generally involve general anesthesia and longer downtimes.